Kimberley16/Exquisite-Corpse/README.md

 The dwarf was splashing around, making a lot of noise !
 However, since it was only a Dwarf, I turned around and walked away.
 That dwarf was never heard of again.
+However, just as I was walking away I heard another scream.
+This time it was a giant !
+He was huuuuuuuge.